Punxsutawney Phil and Staten Island Chuck can step aside; there’s only one groundhog’s prediction to watch this Groundhog Day.

 Will it be six more weeks of winter, or an early spring?

-You can rely on metro Atlanta’s favorite rodent, who has a 94 percent accuracy rating, according to the Yellow River Game Ranch, where Beau makes his home year-round.
+You can rely on metro Atlanta’s favorite rodent, who has a 94 percent accuracy rating, according to the Yellow River Game Ranch, where Beau previously made his longtime home.

 What do you need to know about this furry Southern gentleman?
 Don’t worry, we’ve got you covered.

-He’s not the first groundhog to make predictions at Yellow River Game Ranch.
-Beau is the “bachelor nephew” of the original Gen. Lee, who served as the ranch’s chief rodent prognosticator for 10 years before Beau took over.
-The current Gen. Lee is 17 years old, according to the Ranch, far exceeding the life expectancy of his fellow groundhogs, which is about six to eight years.
+He’s not the first groundhog to make predictions in metro Atlanta.
+Beau is the “bachelor nephew” of the original Gen. Lee, who served as the Yellow River Game Ranch’s chief rodent prognosticator for 10 years before Beau took over.
+The current Gen. Lee is 18 years old, according to a 2017 estimate, far exceeding the life expectancy of his fellow groundhogs, which is about six to eight years.

 Not just a general, but an (honorary) doctor.
 Beau has received honorary doctorates from the University of Georgia (in “Weather Prognostication”) and Georgia State University (a “Doctor of Southern Groundhogology”).
 He’s also been honored by the National Weather Service twice for his reliable forecasts.

 Entry to Dauset Trails Nature Center is free every day.
 It is located at 360 Mt.
 Vernon Church Rd. in Jackson.